New Horizons: Speed New Horizons has been called "the fastest spacecraft ever launched" because it left Earth at . It is also the first spacecraft launched directly into a solar escape trajectory, which requires an approximate speed while near Earth of , plus additional delta-v to cover air and gravity drag, all to be provided by the launch vehicle. As of May 2, 2024, the spacecraft is from the Sun traveling at .

 However, it is not the fastest spacecraft to leave the Solar System.
 As of July 2023, this record is held by Voyager 1, traveling at 16.985 km/s relative to the Sun.
 Voyager 1 attained greater hyperbolic excess velocity than New Horizons due to gravity assists by Jupiter and Saturn.
-When New Horizons reaches the distance of 100 AU, it will be travelling at about 13 km/s, around 4 km/s slower than Voyager 1 at that distance.
+When New Horizons reaches the distance of 100 AU, it will be traveling at about 13 km/s, around 4 km/s slower than Voyager 1 at that distance.
 The Parker Solar Probe can also be measured as the fastest object, because of its orbital speed relative to the Sun at perihelion: 191 km/s.
-Because it remains in solar orbit, its specific orbital energy relative to the Sun is lower than New Horizons and other artificial objects escaping the Solar System.New Horizons' Star 48B third stage is also on a hyperbolic escape trajectory from the Solar System, and reached Jupiter before the New Horizons spacecraft; it was expected to cross Pluto's orbit on October 15, 2015.
-Because it was not in controlled flight, it did not receive the correct gravity assist, and passed within 200 e6km of Pluto.
-The Centaur second stage did not achieve solar escape velocity, and remains in a heliocentric orbit.
+Because it remains in solar orbit, its specific orbital energy relative to the Sun is lower than New Horizons and other artificial objects escaping the Solar System.New Horizons' Star 48B third stage is also on a hyperbolic escape trajectory from the Solar System and reached Jupiter before the New Horizons spacecraft; it was expected to cross Pluto's orbit on October 15, 2015.
+Because it was not in controlled flight, it did not receive the correct gravity assist and passed within 200 e6km of Pluto.
+The Centaur second stage did not achieve solar escape velocity and remains in a heliocentric orbit.